 Our First Landlord and Tenant Nightmare

 In the meantime the tenant decided to hot wire the electricity meter which ultimately led to its removal, leaving him without heat and light and using candles(!).
-I ended up using the Housing Health & Safety Ratings System to get the council to come to inspect the flat, hoping they could do what the landlord had continually failed to do.
+This was obviously a major health and safety risk so I requested the council attend under the Housing Health And Safety Act 2004, specifically under HHSRS.

 Although they initially found it tricky to gain access, once inside the Housing Standards Team issued the landlord with a Schedule of Works for the interior to which he had to respond within 7 days.
 He was also given 14 days to arrange to re-connect the electricity supply.
 The tenant would be temporarily housed whilst the works were complied with.

-As usual, these were ignored so after a number of further visits, Environmental Health (on behalf of the council) finally served a the landlord a 28 day Prohibition Order Notice under a Category 1 fire hazard, citing the use of candles.
+After these were ignored, and aftera number of further visits, Environmental Health (on behalf of the council) finally served a the landlord a 28 day Prohibition Order Notice under a Category 1 fire hazard, citing the use of candles.

-However, on expiry of the notice, nothing happened despite the fact that the landlord made no appeal against the notice.
-A Prohibition Order was placed on the flat declaring it could not be occupied because it was unfit for human habitation.
-It had 3 Cat 1 hazards (Cat 1 being the most serious) of fire, cold and trips making it very dangerous for anyone living in it so the tenant was required to either leave the flat or, ask the landlord to find somewhere else whilst repairs were carried out to make the property safe before the flat could be used again
+The landlord made no appeal against the notice and so Prohibition Order was placed on the flat declaring it could not be occupied because it was a) unfit for human habitation, b) it had 3 Cat 1 hazards of fire, cold and trips making it very dangerous for anyone living in it (the most serious hazard) and c) the tenant was required to either leave the flat or, ask the landlord to find somewhere else whilst repairs were carried out to make the property safe before the flat could be used again.

-The council tried to give us more assistance by getting the tenant evicted by contacting the landlord themselves but their attempts were also ignored.
-So they decided to prosecute him for failure to evict.
-The reason for this decision was that the Housing Act only prescribes, (by way of enforcement of the Prohibition Order), either prosecution of individuals in breach, or entering premises to carry out work in default, the latter which apparently they could not do although I never was able to clearly establish why.
+The Housing Act 2004 only prescribes, (by way of enforcement of the Prohibition Order), either prosecution of individuals in breach, or entering premises to carry out work in default, the latter which apparently they could not do although I could not find out why.

-As usual the landlord totally ignored not only the first of his court hearings which was at the end of September 2012 (adjourned with a new date set for the end of October), but that one too, apparently due to his ill health.
+The landlord not only ignored the first of his court hearings which had to be adjourned but he failed to attend a second due to ill health.
 A “Not Guilty” plea was entered in his absence and a trial date was finally set for 21st January 2013 where LBWF Housing Standards attended court and gave evidence.
 Unsurprisingly he again failed to attend and they proceeded in his absence.
 He was found guilty of breaching the order and was fined £500, with costs of about £1500.

 WE GET ARRESTED!

-We went down to see if they were looking for someone but we were told to go away in not the politest of terms so we politely asked them to leave the premises.
-They started hurling abuse at us and the younger of the two women then started screaming that my partner had assaulted her mother and her child and would someone call the police!
-She was so loud she gave cause for some stewards who were policing the event to come to the front of the block!
+We went down to see if they were looking for someone but we were told to go away in not the politest of terms.
+When we asked (politely) asked them to leave they started hurling abuse at us and the younger of the two women then started screaming that my partner had assaulted her mother and her child and would someone call the police!
+She was so loud she gave cause for concern to some stewards who were policing the event to come to the front of the block!
 Someone did actually call the police, (I don’t know who) but I thought that at least it would soon be dealt with for what it was.
 Some hope!
 My partner was arrested on the spot for the alleged assault of a child!
 After following him to the police custody suite and realising there was nothing I could do as he could be in there for hours, I returned home.